wiesenklee/mir250-demo/README.md

 > The REST API is working parallel to the web-interface.
 In every situation the web-interface is used, the REST API will also work.

+> 🚨  MANUAL DRIVING MODE NOT WOKRING

 Documentation: https://www.mobile-industrial-robots.com/media/13736/mir_mir250_rest_api_21302.pdf

 ### Get Started with Python

+Look at some code-examples in [./RESTAPI](./RESTAPI).
+In [./RESTAPI/test.py](./RESTAPI/test.py) there is a unfinished library to easy-controll the API.
+Code-snippets are also there

+## Using the ROSBRIDGE